anderkve/FYS3150/_sources/book/introduction_to_cpp/intro.md

 # Intro

-In these pages we will introduce the aspects of C++ that we'll encounter in this course.
-Our approach will be "learning by doing" -- we'll mostly look at short, commented examples that you can (should!) try for yourself.
+In this part we will introduce the aspects of C++ that we'll encounter in this course.
+Our approach will be _learning by doing_ --- we'll mostly look at short, commented examples that you can (should!) try for yourself.

 Beyond this course page, there are approximately one gazillion online resources for learning C++.
 We encourage you to explore at least some of them!